-There is agreement among the native seed sector that it needs an industry body to carry out tasks such as advocating to government on relevant issues, encouraging collaboration in the sector, and overseeing research and development.
+There is agreement among the native seed sector that it needs an industry body to carry out responsibilities such as advocating to government on relevant issues, encouraging collaboration in the sector, and overseeing research and development.
 This feedback was received at the Strategy design workshops and has been proposed in several reports.13

-Currently, although there are several organisations in the sector, there is no industry body which represents the whole sector.
-It is agreed that the proposed industry body should have representatives from the whole sector, including seed collectors and growers, buyers, government representatives, and science and research organisations.
+Currently, although there are several organisations in the sector, there is no single industry body that represents the whole sector.
+It is agreed that the proposed industry body should have representatives from the whole sector, including seed collectors, seed growers, buyers, government representatives, science and research organisations, Indigenous groups and ecological restoration groups.